Yawning/bsaes/README.md

 routines beyond the provided `crypto/Block` implementation will remain forever unstable and undocumented (much to the lamentations of `go lint`).

+**WARNING:** GCM-AES WILL NOT BE CONSTANT TIME.
+On systems where the runtime library will grace you with a constant time GHASH implementation, it would be, but on such systems, AES would be hardware accelerated as well.

 ps: The BS stand for bullshit, because the runtime library really should be better.